Whale tail: Decline

-The trend of wearing whale tail-revealing jeans started to dissipate somewhat in the mid-2000s when American clothing designers started shifting focus from low-slung jeans and exposed midriffs to high-waisted trousers and cardigans.
+The trend of wearing whale tail-revealing jeans started to dissipate in the mid-2000s when American clothing designers started shifting focus from low-slung jeans and exposed midriffs to high-waisted trousers and cardigans.
 Jess Cartner-Morley, fashion writer of The Guardian, claimed that the whale tail and the muffin top (the bulge of flesh hanging over the top of low-rider jeans), "twin crimes of modern fashion", had led to the decline in the popularity of hipster jeans.
-She quoted Louise Hunn, editor of the British edition of InStyle, as saying—"When a look goes too mainstream, people start wearing it badly.
+Louise Hunn, editor of the British edition of InStyle, stated, "When a look goes too mainstream, people start wearing it badly.
 And then the really fashionable people run a mile".
-While the thong still represented 24% of the US$2.5 billion annual market in women's underwear, it stopped growing by end of 2004.
+While the thong still represented 24% of the US$2.5 billion annual market in women's underwear, it began to decline by end of 2004.
 Some vendors, including Victoria's Secret and DKNY, started selling thongs that do not result in whale tails.
-Adam Lippes, founder of the lingerie line ADAM, said, "Women got tired of it.
-And they got sick and tired of seeing string hanging out of the top of every celebrity's jeans."
+Adam Lippes, founder of the lingerie line ADAM, stated that women were "tired" of the trend and disliked seeing celebrities with it.

 Resurgence

-In the late 2010s, a number of late 1990s and early 2000s fashion trends made a comeback.
-Starting in 2018 and 2019, the look returned to prominence as fashion designers showcased the style at runways such as at the Met Gala.
+Starting in 2018 and 2019, the trend returned to prominence as fashion designers showcased the style at runways such as at the Met Gala.
 In 2019, publications including Vogue and the Daily Record began referring to a revived interest in the trend, with influencers such as Kim Kardashian, Hailey Baldwin and Dua Lipa prominently wearing it.
-The American singer-songwriter Beyoncé would also adopt the look for a 2019 British Vogue photo shoot.
+The American singer-songwriter Beyoncé also adopted the look for a 2019 British Vogue photo shoot.

-Copying celebrities, teenagers on TikTok, members of Generation Z, would quickly adopt the trend.
-By 2021, the trend had gained enough social media prominence that on the platform, “#WhaleTail [had] more than 32 million views.”
+Copying celebrities, teenagers on TikTok, and members of Generation Z adopted the trend.
+By 2021, the trend had gained enough social media prominence that on the platform, with "#WhaleTail" having more than 32 million views by June 2021.

 However, unlike the previous wave, when an almost accidental look was emphasized, the new wave instead placed an importance on purposefulness.
-While some influencers still wore a thong with a separate pair of clothing, this new trend would have the whale tail be the center of the fashion piece.
+While some influencers still wore a thong with a separate pair of clothing, the whale tail was the center of the fashion piece.
 For example, some companies sold skirts that had a thong built-in.